 My art practice connects with my lifelong engagement with environmental, urban and social issues and is influenced by my early training as an architect.
-The process of artmaking enables me to pose difficult questions and to explore multiple critical positions through a variety of art media.
-The relationship between clean, logical modes of representation and the contradictory, material conditions of our inhabited environment is a recurring theme in my work.
+The process of artmaking enables me to explore multiple critical positions through a variety of art media.
+The relationship between clean, logical modes of representation and the changing, contradictory material conditions of our inhabited world is a recurring theme in my work.

 As a research-based artist, I initially develop a line of inquiry through amassing a collection of maps, diagrams, research articles, images, photos, images, text and found objects.
-With a multimedia approach, I can build on a range of expression which includes drawings, collages, sculpture, installation works and video, where found or recycled materials are often used.
-Though this process, I have also developed a practice based around walking as a way of facilitating a dialogue and engaging in debate.
-During these walks, artwork and other performative artifacts are distributed to provide a living exhibit while disseminating findings related to my research.
-This connection of performance within a social critique of urban spaces encourages others to engage as active participants during the guided walks and beyond.
+Using a multimedia approach, I develop themes using a range of expression including drawings, collages, sculpture, installation works and video.
+Found or recycled materials are often used.